 - D is for Diamond, and Disruption.
 On the introduction of new technologies

 - Trade of tomorrow.
-On new business models in a changing industry
+Retail business models in a changing industry